Find the mean of a dataset by entering the numbers in the calculator below.

 We briefly touched on summary statistics above.
 Another common observation of numeric data used in summary statistics is the median.

 The median is also a measure of the central tendency of numeric data.
-The median is the middle value of the data rather than the average value of the data.
+The median is the middle value in the dataset.

 The median represents the mid-point of a number set.
 Half of the numbers in the set are above the median, and half are below it.

-Since the mean considers each value in the data, it might be a more accurate way to describe the central tendency of the data if the majority of the data are in an evenly distributed range.
+Since the mean considers each value in the data, it might be a more accurate way to describe the central tendency of the data if the data are neither skewed to one side and there are few outliers.